|

 Robinhood vs. Acorns

-- Both Robinhood and Acorns offer managed, advisory-style investing accounts.
+- Both Robinhood and Acorns provide investment-advisory style accounts.

-- Only Acorns includes custodial accounts, estate planning tools, and life insurance.
+- Custodial accounts, estate planning tools, and life insurance are available only at Acorns.

-Robinhood and Acorns are two well-known investing platforms, each with different strengths.
-Here’s the full breakdown:
+Robinhood and Acorns are two well-known investing platforms with different strengths.
+Below is a full breakdown:

 Services